lingrino/go-fault/README.md

 ## Limitations

 This package is useful for safely testing failure scenarios in go services that can make use of `net/http` handlers/middleware.
-If you're able to safely inject faults in the network through a service mesh you may find that an easier and more agnostic way of running fault injection.

 One common failure scenario that we cannot perfectly simulate is dropped requests.
 The `RejectInjector` will always return immiediately to the user, but in many cases requests can be dropped without ever sending a response.
 The best way to simulate this scenario using the fault packge is to chain a `SlowInjector` with a very long wait time in front of an eventual `RejectInjector`.